-Dr Kathy Doherty is Head of Progamme Area for Postgraduate Research in C3RI, Chair of the ACES Faculty Research Degrees Committee and Deputy Chair of the University Research Degrees Sub-committee.
+Dr Kathy Doherty is Head of Progamme Area for Postgraduate Research in C3RI, Chair of the STA Faculty Research Degrees Committee and Deputy Chair of the University Research Degrees Sub-committee.
 She is a Social Psychologist whose research interests cover a range of topics and issues in communication, working across the boundaries of social psychology, cultural studies and discourse studies.

 Her published work includes a book for the Routledge Women and Psychology series 'Accounting for Rape' (co-authored by Irina Anderson) on identity and accountability for sexual violence.
 This work built on her earlier research (with Geoff Beattie) on the construction of accountability for paramilitary violence and offers an original perspective on accounts for female and male rape, employing critical discourse analysis to provide, '…a timely in-depth critique of contemporary rape supportive culture … destined to make a significant impact on contemporary scholarship on sexual violence'.

 Other feminist standpoint research includes analysis of the interactional management of gendered identity and body modification in an online community of dieters (with Kerry McSeveny) and a project that explored sense-making in children's accounts of domestic abuse (with Caroline Dryden, published in the British Journal of Social Psychology).
 This work employed discourse analysis in an original way to explore individual differences in young boys' management of accountability in the context of social norms constructing masculinity in terms of heroic protection.